garethltm/obsibrain/sc900/Encryption & Hashing.md

 2. Asymmetric: uses a public and private key pair
 - Either key can encrypt data but the key used cannot be used to decrypt encrypted data.
 	- to decrypt you would need a paired key.
+### Encryption for data at rest
+- data that is stored on a physical device such as a server.
+It may be stored in a database or a storage a